PenumalliGowriNandhini/Exno.3-Prompt-Engg/README.md

 Objective: Ensure that the chatbot reflects the user’s query back to them before providing a response, reducing misunderstandings.
 Prompt Pattern:
 Prompt: "When a customer asks for help, first reflect their question back to them.
 For example, if they ask 'How can I reset my password?' respond with 'You're asking how to reset your password, correct?
 Here’s how you can do it.'"
-Result: The various types of Prompts are executed successfully.

 # Result: Thus the Prompts were exected succcessfully .